 Health officials are quitting or getting fired amid outbreak

 Vilified, threatened with violence and in some cases suffering from burnout, dozens of state and local public health officials around the US have resigned or have been fired amid the coronavirus outbreak, a testament to how politically combustible masks, lockdowns and infection data have become.
-The latest departure came Sunday, when California's public health director, Dr. Sonia Angell, quit without explanation following a technical glitch that caused a delay in reporting virus test results — information used to make decisions about reopening businesses and schools.
+One of the latest departures came Sunday, when California's public health director, Dr Sonia Angell, quit without explanation following a technical glitch that caused a delay in reporting virus test results — information used to make decisions about reopening businesses and schools.

 Last week, New York City's health commissioner was replaced after months of friction with the Police Department and City Hall.
-A review by the Kaiser Health News service and The Associated Press finds at least 48 state and local public health leaders have resigned, retired or been fired since April across 23 states.
-The list has grown by more than 20 people since the AP and KHN began tracking departures in June.
+A review by the Kaiser Health News service and The Associated Press finds at least 49 state and local public health leaders have resigned, retired or been fired since April across 23 states.
+The list has grown by more than 20 people since the AP and KHN started keeping track in June.

-"It's not a health divide; it's a political divide," Freeman said.
-Some health officials said they were leaving for family reasons, others had planned to retire, and some left for jobs at other health agencies, such as the U.S. Centers for Disease Control and Prevention.
-Still, many left amid threats and a pressure-cooker environment.

-After West Virginia Gov. Jim Justice demanded the resignation of Dr. Cathy Slemp in June over what he said were discrepancies in the data, the move was criticized by public health experts at Johns Hopkins University.
-Slemp said the department's work had been hurt by outdated technology like fax machines and slow computer networks.
 "We are driving a great aunt's Pinto when what you need is to be driving a Ferrari," Slemp said.
+Tom Inglesby, director of the Center for Health Security at Johns Hopkins, was critical of Slemp's firing and said it was deeply concerning that public health officials who told "uncomfortable truths" to political leaders had been removed.

-Since 2010, spending on state public health departments has dropped 16% per capita, and the amount devoted to local health departments has fallen 18%, according to a KHN and AP analysis.
+"That's terrible for the national response because what we need for getting through this, first of all, is the truth.
+We need data and we need people to interpret the data and help political leaders make good judgments," Inglesby said.
+Since 2010, spending on state public health departments has dropped 16 per cent per capita, and the amount devoted to local health departments has fallen 18 per cent, according to a KHN and AP analysis.
 At least 38,000 state and local public health jobs have disappeared since the 2008 recession, leaving a skeletal workforce for what was once viewed as one of the world's top public health systems.

+Another sudden departure came Monday along the Texas border.
+Dr Jose Vazquez, the Starr County health authority, resigned after a proposal to increase his pay from USD 500 to USD 10,000 a month was rejected by county commissioners.
+Starr County Judge Eloy Vera said Vazquez had been working 60 hours per week in the county, one of the poorest in the US and recently one of those hit hardest by the virus.

+"He felt it was an insult," Vera said.
+The months of nonstop and often unappreciated work are prompting many public health workers to leave, said Theresa Anselmo of the Colorado Association of Local Public Health Officials.

+"It will certainly slow down the pandemic response and become less coordinated," she said.
+"Who's going to want to take on this career if you're confronted with the kinds of political issues that are coming up?"
 In Oklahoma, both the state health commissioner and state epidemiologist have been replaced since the outbreak began in March.
-The governor's first pick for health commissioner was forced out in May because lawmakers were concerned he wasn't qualified.
 In rural Colorado, Emily Brown was fired in late May as director of the Rio Grande County Public Health Department after clashing with county commissioners over reopening recommendations.
 The person who replaced her resigned July 9.

 - READ MORE ON: